DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Eye Exam and Vision Test in NYC?
-Would like to schedule an appointment with Midtown Manhattan Ophthalmologist or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC Eye doctor.
+Would you like to schedule an appointment with Midtown Manhattan ophthalmologist Dr. Richard L. Deluca or optometrist Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with the best in class NYC Eye doctors.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)